-I am the Director of Psychology Services for the Pediatric Pain Clinic, Department of Anesthesiology, Perioperative and Pain Medicine at Stanford University Medical Center.
-I am a committed clinician, educator, and researcher with a focus on assessment and development of treatment interventions to improve the lives of youth with chronic pain.
-I am faced with the day-to-day challenges of treating children with very complex chronic pain conditions.
-The successful and cost-effective long-term management of chronic pain depends on integrated medical, mental health, and physical rehabilitation treatments.
+Dr. Bhandari is a committed clinician, educator, and researcher with a focus on assessment and development of treatment interventions to improve the lives of youth with chronic pain.
 Decisions about the appropriate treatments, however, are dependent on accurate and useful data—data that have been lacking for adults and children who experience chronic pain.
 This lack of information inspired the creation of a Health Registry/LHS called CHOIR.
-I helped lead the pediatric adoption of CHOIR, called Peds-CHOIR, which is a novel, open-source outcome-dual tracking vehicle for youth with chronic pain and their caregivers.
+Dr. Bhandari helped lead the pediatric adoption of CHOIR, called Peds-CHOIR, which is a novel, open-source outcome-dual tracking vehicle for youth with chronic pain and their caregivers.

-In recent years, I have researched evidenced-based treatments of pediatric chronic pain and identification of important patient characteristics that may inform treatment outcomes.
+In recent years, Dr. Bhandari has researched evidenced-based treatments of pediatric chronic pain and identification of important patient characteristics that may inform treatment outcomes.
 Integral to this research was the utilization of Peds-CHOIR, which was designed to track outcomes for children and adolescents with chronic pain and their caregivers.
-My publications in peer reviewed journals documents the development and implementation of this registry platform as well as the potential for deep phenotyping of treatment responsive and non-responsive patients.
+Her publications in peer reviewed journals documents the development and implementation of this registry platform as well as the potential for deep phenotyping of treatment responsive and non-responsive patients.

 - Pediatric Pain Psychology